Nevoss/form-wrapper-js/README.md

 ### Submitting the form

-The library wrapping up some form logic in `form.submit()` method, so just pass a callback that returns a `Promise`
+The library is wrapping up some form logic in `form.submit()` method, so just pass a callback that returns a `Promise`

-By default before any submission, it validates the form (as describe bellow) and set `form.$submitting` to true. after submission complete, it set `form.$submitting` to false and clear the form values, `$errors` and `$touched` array.
+By default before any submission, it will validate the form (as described below) and then set `form.$submitting` to true. after submission completed, it will set `form.$submitting` to false and clear will the form values, `$errors` and `$touched` array.

-all those default behaviors can be changed by the `form.$options` object.
+All those default behaviors can be changed by the `form.$options` object.

 ```vue
 <template>